Last updated: August 3, 2017

 Please read these Guidelines carefully.
 As a general rule, if these Guidelines do not give express permission to use something, please contact email@example.com for further information.

-These Guidelines ONLY pertain to the creation of video displays for Reading Room windows.
+These Guidelines ONLY pertain to the creation of electronic displays for Reading Room windows.
 These Guidelines do not address posting any materials on the Internet, including branch church websites, YouTube, etc. Instead, please see the Website Guidelines for materials which are specifically approved for use on the Internet.

 IMPORTANT UPDATE: We are pleased to announce the launch of the Approved Provider program.